AlphonseEBROTIE/Some-research-papers/README.md

 ### signature , rough paths and beyong

 -- Extracting information from the signature of a financial data stream : *https://arxiv.org/pdf/1307.7244.pdf*

+-- A Primer on the Signature Method in Machine Learning : *https://arxiv.org/pdf/1603.03788.pdf*
 ### Resources & beyond
 -- https://www.toptal.com/deep-learning/deep-learning-trading-hedge-funds